01-edu/public/subjects/mini-framework/README.md

 Your framework should implement:

-- Abstracting DOM
+- Abstracting the DOM
-- Easier Routing
+  Routing System
 - State Management
 - Event Handling